berkeley-dsep-infra/datahub/incidents/2017-02-09-datahub-db-outage.md

 ### Upstream bug reports for JupyterHub ###

 1. JupyterHub only uses a certain length of the cookie secret, and discards the rest.
 This causes confusion when trying to change it to log people out.
+[Issue](https://github.com/jupyterhub/jupyterhub/issues/986)
-2. The cookie_id column in the users table should have UNIQUE and NOT NULL constraints
+2. The cookie_id column in the users table should have UNIQUE and NOT NULL constraints.
+[Issue](https://github.com/jupyterhub/jupyterhub/issues/985)

 ### Upstream bug reports for KubeSpawner ###

 1. Support using username hashes in PVC and Pod Names rather than user ids, so that pod and PVC names remain constant even when DB is deleted.
+[Issue](https://github.com/jupyterhub/kubespawner/issues/21)

 ### Upstream bug reports for OAuthenticator ###
 1. Support setting id of user in user table to be same as ‘id’ provided by Google authenticator, thus providing a stable userid regardless of when the user first logged in.
+[Issue](https://github.com/jupyterhub/oauthenticator/issues/65)

 ### DataHub deployment changes ###